Cshooltz/Resume/Brief Resume.md

 **Search Criteria:** Looking for software development/engineering position, preferably in the vicinity of Cleveland, Ohio.
 Open to discussion regarding other potential locations.

 ### SUMMARY
 This document is a brief summary of my professional experience.
-If you would like additional details on any of the topics contained within this document, please see my detailed resume hosted on GitHub: [https://github.com/Cshooltz/Resume](https://github.com/Cshooltz/Resume)
+If you would like additional details on any of the topics contained within this document, please see my detailed experience hosted on GitHub: [https://github.com/Cshooltz/Resume](https://github.com/Cshooltz/Resume)

 I am a highly motivated individual who is looking to start a career in software development/engineering.
 I have a solid foundation in chemical/mechanical engineering experience (about 7 years between college and working experience), and over the last 6 months I have been, and continue to be, working hard to train myself in software development (in addition to my hobbyist efforts for most of my life).
 I am confident that with my combined skill set and experience that I will make a valuable addition to any team and look forward to gaining professional experience in software development.